-The integrity of financial products is of vital importance to the Swiss financial centre.
+The integrity of financial services and products is of vital importance to the Swiss financial centre.
 Customers rightly expect high standards of quality from Swiss-based financial service providers, and this of course also applies to financial products marketed as sustainable.
 The Swiss Bankers Association (SBA) is therefore opposed to all forms of greenwashing and takes steps of its own to preserve the Swiss financial centre’s credibility.

 Types of greenwashing

-- The second type concerns regulation.
+- The second relates to regulation.
 When selling and providing advice on financial products, key information such as risk, performance and liquidity must be taken into account.
 At the same time, investor protection and the product’s suitability for the customer must be assured.
 This can severely restrict small investors’ scope to achieve their sustainability goals.
 In practical terms, therefore, the investment universe available to this customer segment must incorporate sustainability characteristics but also be broadly based at all times.

 The SBA’s stance